 Drogba won the Premier League’s Golden Boot the following season after a 20-goal haul, before enjoying the best individual season of his career to win a second accolade in 2009/10, scoring 37 times in all competitions as Carlo Ancelotti’s side completed a domestic double.

-The former Ivory Coast international scored 104 league goals over two spells at Stamford Bridge and remains the only African player to have reached a century of Premier League goals.
+The former Ivory Coast international scored 104 league goals over two spells at Stamford Bridge and is one of three African players to have reached a century of Premier League goals.

 Robin van Persie